The U.S. higher education system must be revitalized as a whole to be accessible, affordable, and accountable to the students it serves.

 - Modernizes and strengthens the financial aid and reporting system to make data about colleges more transparent, accurate about how well institutions are serving their students, and accessible for students and families.

-- Strengthens the accountability standards for higher education institutions and provide relief to defrauded borrowers.
+- Strengthens the accountability standards for higher education institutions and provides relief to defrauded borrowers.

 Legislation AYA Supports

-The College Transparency Act (CTA) is a bipartisan bill that has been introduced in both the House and Senate and would provide better data and information about college.
-Introduced in the last Congress, it garnered significant bipartisan support from members in both chambers.
-If passed, the legislation would overturn a ban on a federal data system to track employment and graduation outcomes of college students.
-The CTA would ensure accurate reporting on student outcomes such as enrollment, completion, and post-college success across colleges and majors.
+This bill led by Sens.
+Cassidy (R-LA), Warren (D-MA), Scott (R-SC), and Whitehouse (D-RI), and Reps Krishnamoorthi (D-IL-8) and Stivers (R-OH-15) garnered significant bipartisan support from members of Congress in both chambers.
+If passed, the legislation would overturn a ban on a federal data system to track employment and graduation outcomes of college students and ensure accurate reporting on student outcomes.
 In order to protect student privacy, the bill bans the sale of the data, prohibits access by law enforcement, and limits the use of personally identifiable information.
+Creating more transparency in program and institution outcomes will help young Americans choose a college or university that's right for them.

 College Affordability Act (CAA)

-The College Affordability Act (CAA) is the Education and Labor Committee’s comprehensive overhaul of our higher education system that would immediately lower the cost of college for students and families.
-If enacted, the legislation would lower the cost of college for students and their families by reinvesting in higher education, improve the quality of higher education by holding schools accountable for students’ success, and expand opportunity for students from all backgrounds by providing flexible college options and stronger support to meet students’ individual needs.
+This is the Ed and Labor Committee’s comprehensive overhaul of our higher education system that would lower the cost of college by reinvesting in higher education, improve the quality of higher education by holding schools accountable for students’ success, and expand opportunities for students from all backgrounds by providing flexible college options and stronger support to meet students’ individual needs.